JuliaManifolds/ManifoldDiffEq.jl/docs/src/examples.md

 We take a look at the simple example from

-In the following code an ODE on a sphere is solved the introductionary example from the [lecture notes](https://www.unige.ch/~hairer/poly-sde-mani.pdf) by [E. Hairer](http://www.unige.ch/~hairer/).
+In the following code an ODE on a sphere is solved the introductory example from the [lecture notes](https://www.unige.ch/~hairer/poly-sde-mani.pdf) by [E. Hairer](http://www.unige.ch/~hairer/).

 We solve the ODE system on the sphere ``\mathbb S^2`` given by